centech/LED-Control-Panel/README.md

   <img src="/images/box10.jpg" alt="alt text" width="45%">
 </p>

-At that point i realized i didn't have a fitting drill for my router.
+At that point i realized i didn't had a fitting drill for my router.
 So i decided to use an even more advanced tool: the **battery-powered screwdriver**!

 <p float="auto">
   <img src="/images/box11.jpg" alt="alt text" width="45%">